caio-sobreiro/gdcm-cgo/README.md

 # GDCM CGO implementation
 This is a proof-of-concept project that implements a wrapper on the C++ GDCM library for transcoding a DICOM image into JPEG2000.

-A commonly used alternative is to invoke the gdcmconv CLI tool directly (using https://pkg.go.dev/os/exec or https://nodejs.org/api/child_process.html), but the CGO approach has proven to be around 25% faster (see below).
+A commonly used alternative is to invoke the gdcmconv CLI tool directly (using https://pkg.go.dev/os/exec), but the CGO approach has proven to be around 25% faster (see below).

 Calling an external process means incurring system call overhead, which is not negligible, especially when processing a large number of files.
 The CGO approach allows for more efficient memory management and potentially better performance.